BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKApproximateSignedDistanceMapImage.md

-# ITK::Approximate Signed Distance Map Image Filter (KW)
+# ITK::Approximate Signed Distance Map Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##